 Katana Sword Maintenance Kit Guide

-Maintaining and dissassembling a katana is a pretty straight-forward process.
-In this guide, we'll be making it even easier by walking you through each step.
+Disassembling a katana for cleaning and maintenance is a straight-forward process.
+In this sword cleaning guide, we'll be making it even easier by walking you through each step.
 Follow along with the experts at Swords of Northshire today to ensure your weapons are always in peak condition.